|Category:||Core & System|

 While using the group system I've noticed that there isn't a way for a user to be a part of multiple groups.
 This would be nice in order for users to be a part of multiple 'projects', managing different sets of templates/vms/etc. I've tried using the ACL system to achieve such a result, but it too seems limited to keeping users to working with only their group's and public objects.
 If this type of workflow is not already possible (I may have missed something), it would make a nice addition to OpenNebula.

-#1 Updated by Carlos Martín over 8 years ago
+#1 Updated by Carlos Martín almost 9 years ago

 Actually we designed the feature with multiple groups in mind, but then we decided to leave only one group to introduce the new code gradually, trying to make it more robust.
 It can be introduced in future versions without much trouble.